Open/Close Menu We're All Your Walls Need

 basics of painting

 One of the most crucial questions to answer when doing an interior paint job is the number of coats required.
 The amount of paint you need to complete the project will be determined by the number of coats you apply.
+Many things come into play when it comes to the number of paint coats needed.
+That makes it a challenge to determine precisely how much paint you will need, but here are some strategies to consider:

-You are painting a new color on an interior wall.
-The short answer to this question is you will need more than one coat.
+New color: The short answer to this question is you will need more than one coat.
 It depends on the original color being covered up and the new paint color you are using.

 For example, painting a dark color over a lighter one will require two coats.
 Painting light over dark is an entirely different story: getting an even and smooth coloring could require close to six coats of paint.
 If you use a primer, this number is significantly reduced.

 Paint quality is another vital factor.
 Cheap paint has lower-performing ingredients and won’t paint as well as high-quality color.
 You could buy expensive paint with fewer coats or more inexpensive paint with more coats.
-Or give your Murrieta painters a call to have a job well done!

 © 2023 MyWallWorks.com